themeteorchef/exporting-data-from-your-meteor-application/README.md

-#### The Meteor Chef
+##### The Meteor Chef
-#### \#001 - Exporting Data From your Application
+##### \#001 - Exporting Data From your Application

 In this recipe, we'll be helping our pretend user Peter Venkman export his data from a social network called Blerg.
-We'll learn how to help him get data out of our application and packaged up as a .zip file containing XML, HTML, and CSV files.
+We'll learn how to help him get data out of our application and packaged up as a .zip file containing XML, HTML, JSON, and CSV files.

 [Read on The Meteor Chef](http://themeteorchef.com/recipes/exporting-data-from-your-meteor-application)